-The charge for late for collection of a child will be levied for the first half an hour, if no contact is made with the Nursery from the parent/carer.
-The Manager will have the right to contact County Duty Office recording that the child has been abandoned.
+The charge for late collection of a child will be levied for the first half an hour, if no contact is made with the Nursery from the parent/carer.
+This will equate to £1 per child, per minute past 6pm.